Life after Cornerstone

 Early College and Work Study Program

-For those seniors who plan to enter the work force, our focus is on work-study to help them develop the skills necessary to obtain and hold a job.
+For those seniors who plan to enter the workforce, our Work Study Program helps develop the skills necessary to obtain and hold a job.
 Working internships in local businesses of all kinds are available to provide students with a “real-life” work experience that builds the confidence and skills needed for success.